-What can I expect when I call you?
+What can I expect when I contact you?

 We will give you:

-- Take on your case or act as your advocate
+Take on your individual case or act as your advocate

-- Contact the school or other involved agencies (unless there are serious safeguarding concerns)
+Contact a school or other involved agencies (unless there are serious safeguarding concerns)

-We understand that bullying is a sensitive subject and want to reassure you that your call will be treated in confidence.
+We want to reassure you that your call or email to us will be treated in confidence.

 We may ask for some personal information, such as your child’s age and your location but you are under no obligation to provide this.
 We only ask for this information to enable us to direct you to appropriate services and to help us better understand those who use our service.

 Discussions between you and the Parent Support Adviser will be confidential, unless we deem a child, young person or vulnerable adult may be experiencing, or is at risk of experiencing significant harm.
 In such cases, we may be legally required to notify the appropriate authorities.
 We will also need to pass on any concerns we have of an individual intent on harming others.
 We will discuss passing on these concerns with you unless it isn't safe or appropriate to do so.

-Our helpline is there to support parents, carers and family members who are concerned about their child being bullied.
+Our helpline is there to support parents, carers and family members who are concerned about a child.
 If your child wishes to speak to someone about their situation then please encourage them to contact Childline on 0800 1111 (24 hours), or they can chat 1-2-1 with a counsellor online.

 Can I give you my opinion of how I found the service?